How to Grow Carrots With Kids

 If you are looking for more ideas on how to grow crops in your school garden, check out these related posts:

-And check out my Pinterest boards for more ideas on gardening with kids!
+And feel free to join me on Pinterest boards for more curated ideas for gardening with kids!